Eiffel Tower in Paris

 Practical Tips for Your Visit to Gavrinis

-The island of Gavrinis is uninhabited and the village of Larmor-Baden where you catch the boat to tour Gavrinis doesn’t have much in the way of accommodations.
+The island of Gavrinis is uninhabited and the village of Larmor-Baden where you catch the boat to tour Gavrinis doesn’t offer much in the way of accommodations.
 However, you’ll find plenty of small, family-run hotels in the area.
-Zoom out the map below to find some options.

 #4: Chenonceau, Loire Valley